 Classic Biscotti

-• 4 tablespoons unsalted butter, cold or slightly softened, cut into 4 pieces
+• 4 tablespoons unsalted butter, cold or softened, cut into 4 pieces

 • ¾ cup granulated sugar